-Here, from CBC Archives, is a very early interview with the young singer-songwriter, where she talks about her music, and offers up a game that's a nod to her non-musical artistry.
+In a very early interview with the young singer-songwriter Joni Mitchell, she talked about her music, and offered up a game that nodded at her non-musical artistry.

-"If you've met her for the first time here, I know you're going to meet her again — hmm, quite a bit during your lifetime," so said Take 30 co-host Paul Soles in 1967, as he introduced singer, songwriter, and artist Joni Mitchell.
+"If you've met her for the first time here, I know you're going to meet her again — hmm, quite a bit during your lifetime," said Take 30 co-host Paul Soles in 1967 as he introduced the singer, songwriter, and artist.

 "You're just starting out sort of, aren't you?" he asked.

-Mitchell, who was born in Alberta but grew up in Saskatchewan, answered that she had actually been singing professionally for two years.
+Mitchell, who was born in Alberta on Nov.
+7, 1943 but grew up in Saskatchewan, said she had actually been singing professionally for two years.